Aadya2905/aadyasharma.in/content/posts/panic-attacks-vs-anxiety-attacks-how-to-tell-them-apart.md

 ### Impact

 * Panic Attacks: Extremely disruptive, often sudden and marked by intense physical symptoms.
 * Anxiety Attacks: Also disruptive, but may range from mild to severe.
-They tend to build up gradually and are generally less intense, but can still significantly impair day-to-day functioning
+They tend to build up gradually and are generally less intense, but can still significantly impair day-to-day functioning.

-###### **S﻿ymptoms**
+##### **S﻿ymptoms**

 ***Panic Attack Symptoms***